Viincentt/investor/README.md

 ## Note

-Given the fact that I won't chase after small/short-term market movements, I should probably keep a percentage in cash in order to be able to invest that extra cash in times of crisis like Covid or Trump tariffs war.
+Given the fact that I won't chase after small/short-term market movements, I should probably keep a percentage in cash.
+In order to be able to invest that extra cash in times of crisis like Covid or Trump tariffs war.

+See this type of situation as an opportunity of promotion sales and believe the market will recover.

 After giving it some thoughts, maybe I should have this extra cash invest automatically more frequently than the initial strategy, based on the portfolio performance.

+On the other hand, given the time frame of this strategy, I should probably focus on the longest period of time at first.

-For example, let's say the global market is not doing well for whatever reason, and loses 10% in 1 week, then I should probably invest more.
+For example, let's say the market is not doing well for whatever reason, and my portfolio loses 10% in 1 month, then I should probably invest more.
-See this situation as an opportunity of promotion sales and believe the market will recover.

 Now the question is, what should I consider as an opportunity to invest more and how much more should I invest?

+Is it an opportunity if it goes down 5% over 1 day?
+1 week?
+1 month?
+What about 10%?...

 ## Example